 Create your own Christmas tree with recyclable items

 “Skip the Christmas tree this year, and make your own out of plastic bottles, cardboard boxes, yogurt containers, or other products that can be repurposed,” says Felipe Rivera, Events and Festivals Art Director at SeaWorld Orlando.
 Despite having the resources to buy art supplies, he challenged himself to create a Christmas tree for the park last year with 10,000 plastic bottles collected by employees.
 In three months, he built a 10-foot tree—truly illuminating the concept of recycle, reuse, and repurpose.
 The tree was so beloved that this year’s will double in size at 20 feet and use 35,000 bottles!
-Another reason to skip the traditional tree?
-Driving with a Christmas tree on top of your car affects your gas mileage more than you realize.

 Use more diverse and sustainable grains in holiday meals